 We recall that, in single variable calculus, if f(x) is not convex, then the first order conditions do not guarantee that we find a global minimum.
-We could find a maximum, or a local minimum, or an inflection point, as illustrated in Fig. 36 below.
+We could find a maximum, or a local minimum, or an inflection point, as illustrated in the below.

-Fig. 36: Non-convex functions
+Fig. 12: Non-convex functions